beauhelmi/beauhelmi/README.md

 - 📫 How to reach me **beauhelmi@gmail.com**

-- ⚡ Fun fact **started coding this year, hoping to make ends meet with coding, striving and learning coding everyday**
+- ⚡ Fun fact **started coding in September 2022, hoping to make ends meet with coding, striving and learning coding everyday**

 <h3 align="left">Connect with me:</h3>
 <p align="left">